Overview

 - seizure discharge that spreads to the whole brain (secondary generalization)

-Positron EmissionTomography (PET) allows the doctor to study your brain's function by observing how glucose (sugar) is metabolized in the brain.
+- Positron Emission Tomography (PET) allows the doctor to study brain function by observing how glucose (sugar) is metabolized in the brain.
 A small amount of radioactive glucose is injected into your bloodstream.
-The PET scanner takes pictures of the brain that are interpreted by a computer.
-A scan taken while a patient is having a seizure typically shows "hypermetabolism", or increased use of glucose.
-A scan taken when a person is not having a seizure could show a specific area of "hypometabolism" or decreased use of glucose.
-These results may help locate areas of dysfunctional brain or other structural abnormalities, which could correspond to EEG localization of epileptogenic activity.
+The PET scanner takes pictures of the brain that are interpreted by a computer to examine glucose metabolism.
+Glucose use can increase (hypermetabolism) during a seizure and decrease (hypometabolism) when not having a seizure.
+These results may help locate areas of dysfunctional brain or other abnormalities, which could correspond to EEG localization of epileptogenic activity.

 The surgical decision